Package leaflet: Information for the user

 You will be examined before Mirena is fitted.
 Your pelvis and breasts will be examined and a cervical smear should be taken.

-If you have any concerns over its usage, you should discuss it with your doctor (see section 2 “What you need to know before you have Mirena fitted – Perforation”).
+If you have any concerns over its usage, you should discuss it with your doctor (see section 2 “What you need to know before you use Mirena – Perforation”).

 After insertion of Mirena you should receive a patient reminder card from your doctor for follow-up examinations.
 Bring this with you to every scheduled appointment.